hcnordics/hcnordics.github.io/README.md

 ## Folders and files
 The website's content is located in the main directory (where you are now), and the folders:
+- `_about` (containing pages which describe the HCNC project and define how it operates)
 - `_projects` (containing pages for each project group)
 - `_research` (containing pages for each individual piece of research)
 - `_sources` (containing pages that describe our source materials, and track progress relating to them).